 Zenefits, a multi-million-dollar HR software company, founded by Parker Conrad and Laks Srini in 2013, experienced accelerated growth since its inception.
 The company accumulated most of their money through brokerage commissions that were paid by insurance companies when clients bought one of their plans, and their business model quickly drew the attention of investors.

 By the end of 2015, in only two years, the company was valued at $4.5bn (about ZAR62bn).
 The company had around 14,000 customers and was hiring more than 1,000 extra employees.
 Their number of employees soared from 15 to 1600 in just 3 years.
 They were growing at such a pace that a manager said he interviewed and appointed employees so fast that when they turned up for work, he had already forgotten who they were.
+The problem:

 Due to Zenefits’ accelerated growth during the up-scale of their business, they never had time to revise their business model.
 As a result, several issues arose that were not identified timeously and very quickly, things spiralled out of control.